abanoub1555/ecommerce_project/README.md

 i.
-Which logistic route that have heavy traffic in our ecommerce?
+Which logistic route that have heavy traffic in our ecommerce?  (i thought this is the difference in date between pickup and delivery )

 SELECT AVG(DATEDIFF(